weecology/lab-manual/Manuscript-Submission-Process.md

 Here are some examples of cover letters

 - [Cover letter](https://github.com/sdtaylor/phenology_dataset_study/blob/master/manuscript/cover_letter.txt) for [Taylor et al. 2018](https://doi.org/10.1002/ecy.2568)

+## Submission

+Your formatted manuscript and cover letter will get uploaded to the journal's author submission website.
+There will also be some web forms where they will ask for reviewer/editor suggestions, probably make you enter co-author info (that is already on your cover sheet, but try not to think about the redundancy in the process).
+Click submit and now you wait for the response, which is often in the 1-2 month, but sometimes closer to 3 months.

+## Preprints

+You will have to decide whether to put your manuscript online as a preprint.
+There may still be some journals that discourage or don't allow papers to be posted as preprints.
+Some allow preprints but only to certain types to pre-print servers (this is currently the case for American Naturalist).
+You'll also want to check that all of the coauthors on the manuscript agree to do so.

+Benefits to putting up preprints include the possibility that more people will see your work, it will be able to influence the field sooner (as it can takes months or years for papers to be published), and you could get valuable feedback prior to peer review.
+Some of this depends on how actively you promote the preprint by sharing on social media, disseminating to other scientists, etc. Journals also identify preprints of interest and could reach out to you about publishing with them.

+Popular preprint servers include [bioRxiv](http://biorxiv.org/) and [PeerJ](https://peerj.com/preprints-search/).
+We usually submit the initial preprint at the same time as the initial submission of the manuscript to the journal.
+You can expect to spend a couple of hours doing this process.
+Whenever you make substantial changes to the manuscript, you will also update the preprint

 ## Dealing with reviews
 When you get your reviews back, the next step is to figure out how to handle them.
 Typically reviewers will have major and minor criticisms.
 Your task is to sort through those criticisms and figure out a plan for addressing them.
 Reviewers are only human and they are not infallible.
 Their criticisms will fall into one of three categories: useful, neutral, and wrong.
 You are not required to do everything a reviewers tells you to do.
 Ethan and Morgan's philosophy (which we got from our advisor) is that if it doesn't harm the research/manuscript you do whatever a reviewer requests (i.e. everything in the neutral/good categories).
 If you think what the reviewer has suggested is majorly problematic, then we generally advise not doing it.
 In your response to the reviewers you can explain why you disagree with their suggestion/criticism.
 You want to choose judiciously when to stand your grand in the review process.
 Discussion with your co-authors/advisers is warranted.